Roxanne Reid - Africa Addict

 The Arniston Spa Hotel overlooks the beach, ocean and fishing harbour

-There are rooms facing the garden courtyard and pool, but I particularly love those that give a widescreen view out to sea.
+There are rooms facing the garden courtyard and pool, but I prefer those that give a widescreen view out to sea.
 There’s always something interesting to watch – fishing boats going out or coming back in the early morning, sunrises and sunsets splashing across the sky, people fossicking in the rock pools along the beach or going for a walk to explore the village.

 Sea-facing room at the Arniston Hotel